WATCH: Netflix drops first ‘Persuasion’ trailer

 Persuasion is the last novel that Austen completed before her death in 1817.
 The novel has had several film and television adaptations, including a 2007 movie starring Sally Hawkins.

-The Netflix series is set to premiere on July 15. – Rappler.com
+The Netflix film is set to premiere on July 15. – Rappler.com